F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-bigip-k8s.rst

 .. important::
    :class: sidebar

-   You need to create a "dummy" Node in Kubernetes to make the Kubernetes API server aware of the BIG-IP device.
-The BIG-IP node's status will always display as "NotReady" because it is not actually a fully-participating Kubernetes Node.
-This status has no effect on the BIG-IP's ability to communicate in the overlay network.
+   The BIG-IP dummy Node's status will always be **"NotReady"** because it is not a fully-participating Kubernetes Node (in other words, it's not a Node on which Kubernetes can schedule resources).

-   Once you've set up the BIG-IP tunnel and added the BIG-IP "dummy" Node, you should be able to send traffic through the BIG-IP system to and from endpoints within your Kubernetes Cluster.
-   See :ref:`networking troubleshoot openshift` for tips to verify network connectivity.
+   This status does not affect the BIG-IP device's ability to communicate in the overlay network.

 #.
 Create a "dummy" Kubernetes Node resource.

-   - Include all of the flannel Annotations.
+   Include all of the flannel Annotations.
 Define the :code:`backend-data` and :code:`public-ip` Annotations with data from the BIG-IP VXLAN:

    :code:`flannel.alpha.coreos.com/backend-data:'{"VtepMAC":"<BIG-IP_mac-address>"}'`

    :code:`flannel.alpha.coreos.com/public-ip: <BIG-IP_vtep-address>`

    (This is the :ref:`IP address you assigned to the VXLAN tunnel <k8s-flannel create bigip vxlan>`).

    - Set the :code:`podCIDR` to the subnet you used to :ref:`create the self IP <k8s-flannel create bigip self IP>` and floating IP.